alicemason/AMPC18/_pages/Workshops.md

 On the 13th February we will be hosting two pre-conference workshops.

 ## Workshop A

+More details coming soon.

-## Workshop B Panel Discussion
+## Workshop B: Panel Discussion

 We plan to host career development workshop to promote gender diversity in mathmatical psychology.
 Everyone is welcome to attend.
-If you have any topics that you would like to see covered in this panel discussion or you would like to contribute to the discussion as a panel member please contact Alice Mason (alice.mason@uwa.edu.au)
+If you have any topics that you would like to see covered in this panel discussion or you would like to contribute to the discussion as a panel member, please contact Alice Mason (alice.mason@uwa.edu.au).